StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 The `LIKE` operator in Postgres is case-sensitive.
 There is also a non-case-sensitive version `ILIKE`, but it does not appear to have been implemented yet in Ur/Web.

-Of course, a case-insensitive pattern-match could be done using a work-around: eg, before searching, simple convert the search string to all lower-case (resp. all upper-case), and then while doing the search, also convert the column being searched to all lower-case (resp. all upper-case).
+Of course, a case-insensitive pattern-match could be done using a work-around: eg, before searching, simply convert the search string to all lower-case (resp. all upper-case), and then while doing the search, also convert the column being searched to all lower-case (resp. all upper-case).

 I imagine that it might not be too difficult for a programmer to add support for Postgres `ILIKE` (plus whatever the corresponding operator is in MySQL) to the Ur/Web compiler.